Nandasena Perera: Early life

 Perera grew up in Colombo, Sri Lanka.
 Perera left school early to work for his family.
 He later got into golf while working as a caddy at the Royal Colombo Golf Club.
+At the age of 15, Perera broke his left arm at the elbow.
+Te elbow was set incorrectly, prohibiting the full extension of his left hand.
 Despite this he went on to be a professional golfer.

-Golf career
+Amateur career

+Perera won the Sri Lanka Amateur Championship several times.
+He also won the national amateur championship of Pakistan, Thailand, Singapore, and Malaysia.

-Perera shot a 63 (−8) at the Royal Colombo Golf Course Open in 1983, breaking the course record.
+Perea had some other highlights during this era.
+He shot a 63 (−8) at the Royal Colombo Golf Course Open in 1983, breaking the course record.
 He would go on to win the event.
 Very shortly afterwards he played in the Singapore Open.
 In the second round he made a hole-in-one winning a free Mercedes-Benz E320.

+Professional career

-Perera's competed at the 1990 Asian Games in Beijing, China.
+Perera turned professional around the year 1990.
+He competed at the 1990 Asian Games in Beijing, China.
 Perera was in the finals against Japan's Shigeki Maruyama.
 The two were tied after regulation and competed in a sudden-death playoff to determine who got the gold medal.
 Maruyama hit his drive into the rough and could not find his ball after three minutes of searching.
 If two more minutes elapsed then he would have to take a penalty stroke.
 However, Perera found the ball and notified his competitor.
 Maruyama went on to defeat Perera on that hole.
 Perera, however, won a Silver Medal and was remembered for his act of sportsmanship.

 In 1991, Perera played excellently at several international tournaments.
 He won the 1991 Sabah Masters, an event played in Indonesia.
 A couple months later, in October 1991, he finished runner-up at the Malaysian Masters to Australian Stewart Ginn.
 His best play that year, however, may have been at that November's Air New Zealand Shell Open.
 Ten behind entering Sunday, Perera shot a final round 66 (−4) in "wet, windy conditions" to "surge through the pack" and finish solo second.
 The following year, Perera also recorded a number of top ten finishes on the international circuit.
 The best finish was a joint runner-up placing at the Benson & Hedges Malaysian Open to Vijay Singh.

 Perera soon qualified for the Japan Golf Tour and Asian Tour.
 However, the colder conditions in Japan affected him and he developed severe arthritis.
 This led to end of his career as a touring professional.

 The Indian golfer Rishi Narain noted that Perera was probably the best South Asian golfer of his era.